Understanding Puts and Calls

-Puts and Calls are the only two types of stock option contracts.
-They are the key to understanding stock options.
-You can use them to make money in any market environment.
+Puts and Calls are the only two types of stock option contracts and they are the key to understanding stock options trading.

 So if it's January and you buy a May Call option, that option is only good for five months.
 The contract will expire or cease to exist in May, and when it expires so do all the rights the contract granted you.